Jhyamta

 The Jhyamta (Nepali: झ्याम्टा) (phonetic: Jhyāmṭā) is a Nepali traditional musical instrument played by artist of Nepal.
 It looks similar to cymbal.
-Kirat community uses this with dhol (kirat) in various cultural festivals such as Sakela, Chyabrung, Udhauli, Ubhauli and other social functions.
+Kirat community uses this with Dhol in various cultural festivals such as Sakela, Chyabrung, Udhauli, Ubhauli and other social functions.

-This is also known as the taal.
+This is also known as the Taal.
+The Taal (also called Manjira, Jhanjh, or Jalra) is a traditional Indian clash cymbal instrument used primarily in devotional, folk and classical music.